 Key Inquiry Questions

 - What are the attitudes of students’ parents/guardians towards captive dolphins and ‘swim with captive dolphins’ programs for tourists?
-Do these attitudes change after watching an educational video?
+Do these attitudes change after watching two different videos?

 - How is a quantitative survey constructed using Google Forms to ensure clarity, consistency, response exclusivity, anonymity and useful results?

 - Why is it important to recognise that the solution of some questions and problems requires consideration of social, cultural, economic or moral aspects rather than or as well as scientific investigation?